Bring A Torch

 Bartók’s Romanian Christmas Songs is a delightful collection comprising six pieces, each a musical gem reflecting the festive traditions of Romania.
 The composer’s keen interest in folk music is evident in the use of modal scales, rhythmic intricacies, and the incorporation of rustic dance elements.
 From the lively and celebratory “Dance of the Bagpipes” to the contemplative and haunting “Pillow …

-“What Child Is This?” is a popular Christmas carol that is often sung during the holiday season.
-The lyrics are set to the tune of the English folk song “Greensleeves.”
-The carol is known for its serene and reflective tone, and it focuses on the nativity story of the birth of Jesus Christ.
-While “What Child Is This” may seem …
+“What Child Is This?” is a Christmas carol with lyrics written by William Chatterton Dix in 1865.
+The lyrics are set to the tune of the traditional English folk song “Greensleeves.”
+The carol focuses on the birth of Jesus Christ and reflects on the significance of His arrival.
+To play “What Child Is This” on the piano, a pianist should …